Cryptops spinipes

-Cryptops spinipes is a species of centipede in the Cryptopidae family.
+Cryptops spinipes, the spine-footed cryptops, is a species of centipede in the Cryptopidae family.
 It is native to Oceania and was first described in 1891 by British zoologist Reginald Innes Pocock.

 Distribution

 The species’ range includes eastern Australia, New Zealand, Fiji and the Solomon Islands.

 Behaviour

 The centipedes are solitary terrestrial predators that inhabit plant litter, soil and rotting wood.